nguyenviethuy97/vuejs-basics/README.md

 - Watch:
   - tracking changes of data

-- props:
+- Props:
   - [props doc](https://vuejs.org/guide/components/props.html)
   - Convey data from parent comp to child comp
   - Props are read only
-  - dynamic and static props
+  - Dynamic and static props
+  - Props validation and default values
   - How to change props from child comp: using event function in props
   ```html
   <child-comp :change-prop-event="(value) => prop = value"><child-comp>